nikomatsakis/babysteps/source/_posts/2013-04-02-associated-items.markdown

 ---
 I've been doing a lot of thinking about Rust's trait system lately.
-The current system is a bit uneven: it offers a lot of power, but the implementation is inconsinstent and incomplete, and in some cases we haven't thought hard enough about precisely what should be allowed and what should not.
+The current system is a bit uneven: it offers a lot of power, but the implementation is inconsistent and incomplete, and in some cases we haven't thought hard enough about precisely what should be allowed and what should not.
 I'm going to write a series of posts looking at various aspects of the trait system and trying to suss out what we